 Like in the i3, the BMW product developers used carbon-fiber in the structure of the BMW iX to keep its weight low.
 The side frame, rain channels, roof frame and rear window consist of this expensive lightweight material and together form what the company calls a ‘Carbon Cage’.
 Basically, there’s a lot of high-tech stuff in the chassis of the BMW iX that, though technically possible to get carried over, could be unfeasible in other product segments due to high costs.

 What comes after the BMW iX?

-BMW Group has confirmed that it will have at least 13 EVs in its line-up across brands by 2023 and that the future EV launches will include a BMW iX1 (BMW X1 electric), a BMW i5 (BMW 5 Series electric) and a BMW i7 (BMW 7 Series electric).
+BMW Group has confirmed that it will have at least 13 EVs in its line-up across brands by 2023 and that the future EV launches will include a BMW 3 Series (BMW i3), BMW iX1 (BMW X1 electric), a BMW i5 (BMW 5 Series electric), and a BMW i7 (BMW 7 Series electric) and a number of MINI electric cars, including the Mini Countryman EV.
 The company plans to start manufacturing the BMW iX, in Dingolfing (Germany), from the second half of 2021.
-Expect BMW iX deliveries in the US to begin in early 2022.
+BMW iX deliveries in the U.S. are scheduled to begin in early 2022.